 This game can be used for both Hanukkah and Christmas celebrations, but for Festival of Light-specific parties, test your party guests’ knowledge of the historical story of Hanukkah.
 Have everyone write down two true facts and one fib about Hanukkah – the real fun comes from telling the fib with such detail that it seems like the truth.
 Go around the circle and have each person tell their two truths and a fib.
 The other contestants should score which one they think is the fib on a piece of paper, then move on to the next person in the circle.
 Anyone who gets away with their fib without anyone catching on wins!
 To customize this game for Christmas, simply make it about the Christmas story.
 This idea also came from SignupGenius.

 In search of a new home in which you can host holiday gatherings for years to come?
-Check out our communities throughout Metro Atlanta, the Greater Nashville area and Raleigh, NC!
+Check out our communities throughout Metro Atlanta and the Greater Nashville area!
 Many of our floor plans come with flexible living spaces or dedicated game rooms that are ideal for families who love to have FUN!

 Image link: https://unsplash.com/photos/SUTfFCAHV_A